dainst/arachnefrontend/docs/feature_localization_con10t.md

 Given a user has chosen "it"  as his primary browser language.
   And The "abc" project has an english translation.
   And The "abc" project has an italian translation.
-When the user opens the project page for "abc"-project Then the title of the project is "pagina di progretto: abc".
+Then the title of the project is "pagina di progretto: abc".
 ```